In the west of Corte/Corsica

 The south of the GR20 is deemed to be the easier section of the long-distance trail crossing the island, that means more precisely the part between Vizzavona in Central Corsica and the town Conca, situated on the island’s south-eastern coast.

-“Wild camping” is not allowed, so you usually see the same people at the bivouac sites every day, what is a good prerequisite for socializing.
+“Wild camping” is not allowed, so you usually see the same people at the campgrounds every day, what is a good prerequisite for socializing.

-So as it happened, I made friends with a young outdoor-enthusiast from Alsace at my starting point in Vizzavona on the very first day as we bumped into each other at the water-boiling spot.
+So as it happened, I made friends with a young outdoor-enthusiast from Alsace in Vizzavona on the very first day as we bumped into each other at the camp’s water-boiling spot.

 And then, we spent the next four days together and looked after one another, shared even our food sometimes – which was for the most part crackers, bread and other stuff which hadn’t much weight but was rich in calories.